Scene Onnu Nammude Veedu

 Scene Onnu Nammude Veedu is a 2012 Indian Malayalam-language film directed by Shyju Anthikkad.The film was a moderate commercial success.

 Background

 The story was written by assistant director Ottappalam Unni.
-Lal plays the character of Ottapalam Unni and Navya Nair returned to Malayalam cinema as the character Manju, a mother, whose world is her son.
+Lal plays the character of Ottapalam Unni and Navya Nair returned to Malayalam cinema as the character Manju, a mother, whose world is her son.This movie features one of the scenes in Malayalam cinema that required the highest number of retakes.
+The scene where Navya Nair bathes 'Master' Priyadarshan took 42 takes to complete.
 K. K. Narayanadas produced the movie.
 It is one of the final films which Thilakan appeared in.